-- 1. This report presents the findings of a landscape and visual impact assessment (LVIA) that has been undertaken to identify the effects of the newly constructed building at Penrhos Farm, Penrhos on the landscape character and visual amenity of the locality. - 2.
-The building was constructed in winter 2017 spring 2018 without planning permission.
-As a result, the owner is now seeking retrospective permission for the 'as built' development and so this assessment forms part of a retrospective planning application and seeks to identify and quantify all impacts on landscape character, landscape designations and visual amenity which have resulted from the introduction of this new building. - 3.
-Prior to construction of this building, an agricultural barn and a small outbuilding were demolished as part of the footprint for the current building.
-Therefore, the assessment of landscape and visual impacts will be a judgement of the impacts of the building that has been built at the site, with the baseline formed by the site prior to construction of this building, but post demolition of the previous buildings; in effect the open site.
-This will measure the change in landscape and visual terms as a result of the new built form and then will discuss whether the built development integrates successfully with its surroundings (in landscape and visual terms). - The assessment has concentrated on a 3.0km radius study area and is illustrated by Figures LV1 LV3 and by Viewpoints 1 8.
+- This report presents the findings of a landscape and visual impact assessment (LVIA) that has been undertaken to identify the effects of the proposal at Penrhos Farm, Penrhos on the landscape character and visual amenity of the locality. - The proposal is for the change of use of land and buildings from agricultural to storage use (Class B8), with ancillary business use (Class B1), erection of a steel portal frame building (including demolition of agricultural buildings), associated access, fence and gate, hardstanding, and landscaping, and retention of haulage yard in haulage use. - 3.
+Part of the application is a retrospective application including as the steel portal frame building has already been built and some agricultural buildings were demolished in order to accommodate this new building along with a new area of hardstanding.
+In addition, the access at Penrhos Farm has already been altered with new fencing and gate, and some landscaping has been planted. - 4.
+The building was constructed in winter 2017 spring 2018 without planning permission and four agricultural buildings were demolished.
+In addition, a hardstanding area and new fencing and gate were also constructed.
+As a result, the owner is now seeking retrospective permission for the 'as built' development and so this assessment forms part of a planning application with retrospective aspects and seeks to identify and quantify all impacts on landscape character, landscape designations and visual amenity which have resulted from the introduction of this new building, hardstanding, fencing and gate. - 5.
+Prior to construction of the steel portal framed building, an agricultural barn and a small outbuilding were demolished as part of the footprint for the current building (Buildings A and C on Drawing No 13.0 Existing Block Plan).
+Therefore, the assessment of landscape and visual effects will be a judgement of the effects of the building that has been built at the site (as well as the introduction of the hardstanding area, new fencing and gate), with the baseline formed by the site prior to construction of this elements, but post demolition of the previous buildings; in effect the open site.
+This will measure the change in landscape and visual terms as a result of the new built form and, as a second step, will also measure the change in relation to the proposed amendments to the immediate surroundings (see below for further details).
+Finally, this report will discuss whether the built development and the associated proposals will integrate successfully with its surroundings (in landscape and visual terms). - The assessment has concentrated on a 3.0km radius study area and is illustrated by Figures LV1 LV4 and by Viewpoints 1 8.